-"Tyme's Escape is improvisation with mad genius organist Paul Fejko.
+"Tyme's Escape" is improvisation with mad genius organist Paul Fejko.
 The premise: Paul and I had never played together before.
 So the plan was to meet in this cathedral in Worcester, Massachussets that features a famous organ with over 7000 pipes.
 Turn on the tape recorder and play for an hour.
 2AM in the morning (to avoid daytime car traffic noise), freezing cold night, playing in our winter coats.
-We are tentative at first, just feeling each other out.
-But by the second half-hour we really get into our groove.
-I suggest start listening at 41 minutes into the piece.
-However, no recording or description can capture the reality.
+No recording or description can capture the reality of what happened.
 The Lyricon soars over 7500 organ pipes coming from 360 degrees.
 And when the massive 32 foot Contra Bombarde pipes come in sync with the Lyricon bass notes - the stone floors and walls of the cathedral vibrating in resonance – they create a colossal sound surpassing even the power of largest symphony orchestras or rock band.
 Outside of this recording (a pale reflection of the sonic truth) the only ones to testify to do it all were myself, Paul, the producer, the audio engineer and an assistant."

 All Saints Church, founded in 1838, lost its first building, designed by Richard Upjohn, to fire in 1874.
 Parishioner Stephen Carpenter Earle designed the second church which was also destroyed by fire in 1932.
 The current building, designed by Frohman, Robb and Little of Boston, was opened in 1934.
 The first identified organ at All Saints was Opus 163 of William A. Johnson, installed in 1864; two earlier organs were by builders currently unknown.
 The 1876 Hutchings, Plaisted & Co. organ, Opus 67, was replaced in 1923 by E.M.
 Skinner's Opus 406.
 The present Aeolian-Skinner Opus 909 incorporates the same builder's Opus 895, which was used temporarily while the new building was being erected.
 Changes designed by William Self, organist 1934-1954, in cooperation with G. Donald Harrison, were made during 1940-43 and 1951.
 The Positiv and Antiphonal divisions were added in 1963 under the dirction of Joseph Whiteford , and a new console was installed in 1967.
 All organs and additions since 1923 have been given and maintained by the William Ellis and Lucy Draper Rice family.